ThatMishakov/pmOS/README.md

 - [ ] GUI
 - [ ] C Library -> started workking on one, but it's very far from complete

+**Languages/Runtimes**
+- [X] Hosted GCC cross-compiler
+- [X] C and its runtime (using homemade C/POSIX library)
+- [X] C++ and libstdc++ (and other) runtime(s) - Compiling and working but a lot of C library functions are missing
+- [X] Go and libgo runtime - Compiling, but untested and probably broken for now.
+Also, exec-stuff is missing

 ## Architecture

 The OS is based on a microkernel architecture, with the idea of running drivers and services in the userspace.
 The kernel currently has physical and virtual memory managers, scheduling, interrupts, IPC and permissions managed inside it.
-The processed are to be loaded and managed by the processd and everything else is planned to be had outside the kernel in the future.
+Of the process management, the kernel only knows about tasks, with (POSIX) processes and threads being an abstraction on top of it, being managed in a userspace

 The executables in ELF format are used

 The system supports booting by the multiboot2 protocol.
-The loader is booted by the bootloader, which then prepares virtual memory as if it was an userspace program, loads the kernel (in elf format), briefly transfers execution to its init function, starts the processes via syscalls and then exits.
+The loader is booted by the bootloader, which then prepares virtual memory as if it was an userspace program, loads the kernel (in elf format), briefly transfers execution to its init function, starts the processes via syscalls and then mounts itself as a ramdisk filesystem, helping processes continue initialization, having conveniences of the mostly-working runtime

+## Known issues

+- Compiling C Library with -O2 or O3 breaks booting the system

 ## License